 In regards to cotton, avoid the material as a base layer at all cost – at least in colder temperatures.
 Cotton has virtually zero wicking capabilities, and is prone to absorbing and retaining heavy amounts of moisture.
 Sweat the slightest amount and you'll spend the duration of your outdoor adventure lugging around the soggy albatross that has become your cotton base layer.

-Winter activities are exceedingly strenuous.
+Temperature control Winter activities are exceedingly strenuous.
 Unfortunately, a side effect of extended cold weather exposure is that your muscles weaken and become more susceptible to injury.
 Base layers are meant to keep your core muscles warm.
 However, base layers can also be used to keep you cool.
 Many loose-fitting, lightweight fabrics are designed to target and evaporate warm sweat from the body, while encouraging air flow to keep you feeling cool in warm temperatures.

 Base layer weights

 With every season comes a new roster of outdoor activities that demand a certain attire.
 Base layers come in all shapes, sizes and, most importantly, weights to accommodate the various activity levels and temperatures.

 Lightweight: As a rule, the thinner the fabric, the better it wicks and the faster it dries.
 Most outdoor athletes prefer a light layer against the skin, even though it provides minimal insulation.
 In winter, a Nordic (cross country) skier may opt to combine base layers by wearing lightweight shirt under a midweight or heavyweight piece.
 Look for a snug that also feels good against the skin, like EMS's Techwick lightweight crew shirt.
 While lightweight layers are designed to be part of a layering system, they can still be worn as standalone pieces in mild to cool conditions so long as your partaking in a high-level activity, such as running.